open-source-tabletop/fracture/army-lists/sentinels.md

 Sentinel Forces, with their advanced weapons and armour, are often used as the first strike in an attack.
 This mission represents the Sentinels attempting to break the battle lines of an enemy army.

-The Sentinel player is the attacker in this mission with the other player taking the role as Defender.
+The Sentinel player is the attacker in this mission with the other player taking the role as defender.

 #### Entry Points and Objectives